 Lodging, the founder admitted, was still far from perfect, in part because of the shortage of masons.
 The colony needed stoves and lamps, candles and oil, and a horse and wagon to deliver coal and wood to each dwelling.

 Various workshops were in operation: a sewing room for making dresses and men’s clothing, a machine shop, forge, blacksmith’s shop, tin shop, carpenter shop, and quarters for butchers, painters, coopers, printers, shoemakers, weavers, bakers, and various other trades.
 The list sounds impressive until one comes to Cabet’s admission: "All these workshops are in their infancy, but the colony will develop and perfect them."
 The great need, it turns out, was for machines, and for storerooms for raw materials, tools, and finished products.
 This meant money, and money, in Icaria, was in short supply.

 The inventory showed 14 horses, 25 oxen, between 400 and 500 hogs, and 20 cows which gave from 80 to 140 liters of milk a day.
 Fowls were scarce: so few that eggs were limited to the sick.

 Misfortunes had taken a heavy toll.
-Fire had destroyed the grain elevator, malt house, and laundry, all new buildings.
+A fire had destroyed the grain elevator, malt house, and laundry, all new buildings.
 Two valuable horses, three colts, and several cows and hogs had died.
-On the credit side the colony had built one dormitory on the temple square.
+On the credit side, the colony had built one dormitory on the temple square.
 It had purchased a service of faience and glass for the refectory and had ordered another, of wrought iron, from Paris.
 The temple square had been planted with trees, shrubs, and flowers, and there, every Sunday after supper, 20 school children "made music in the open air."

 Cabet described living conditions in detail.
 Board—all ate in the common dining room—was nourishing and as varied as possible.
 In the morning, before going to work, the men were served a dram of whiskey with bread.